dataesr/affiliation-matcher/doc/matcher.md

 ## 3.1 Gold standard

 In order to test our methodology and our strategies, we use a set of 4,705 data.
 The set of data and the affiliation of each data is collected from the Pubmed API.
-Each data has 5 attributes : the affiliation label itself and  RNSR, siren, grid, country.
-The affiliation label is a string but it can contain multiple affiliations.
+Each data has 5 attributes : the affiliation name itself and  RNSR, siren, grid, country.
+The affiliation name is a string but it can contain multiple affiliations.
 The other attributes (rnsr, siren, grid and country) are manually collected.
 This dataset let us compute the precision and recall of each matcher by measuring the difference between the expected result and the computed one.

 ## 3.2 Current matchers results